lavvy254/cmsys-laravel/README.md

 ## Usage

-- Register as a voter or administrator.
+- Register as an administrator or a User.
 Directly add details from the databse.
-- Administer the election by setting up candidates, positions, and election parameters.
-- Voters cast their votes securely through the blockchain-powered voting system.
-- Results can be viewed securely and transparently after the election concludes.
+- Enjoy

 ## Additional Configuration